How to Clean a Microwave

 Cleaning your microwave isn't difficult, but it's a hassle often put off until the appliance has gotten gross from enough accumulations of splattered gunk, grime or grease to rival a Pollock painting.
 After letting the oatmeal eruption or the spaghetti sauce spatter sit through a couple of heating cycles, dish soap doesn't stand a chance - the spots and smears turn rock hard and seem impossible to remove.

 Another potential challenge is finding a cleaning product that thoroughly cleans the mess without leaving dangerous chemicals behind.
 Some highly recommended natural cleaners, like water and vinegar and or lemon juice, lack the surfactants needed to help penetrate, loosen, and trap soils, meaning you're pushing dirt around instead of actually cleaning.
-Simple Green All-Purpose Cleaner's non-toxic formula powers out grime, cuts through grease and oil, and removes difficult stains without bleach or harsh chemicals.
+Simple Green All-Purpose Cleaner's formula powers out grime, cuts through grease and oil, and removes difficult stains without bleach.

 To keep your microwave working better longer, make a practice of wiping down the inside with a sponge or cloth after each use.
 Deep clean the appliance (including the microwave door) once every few weeks following the directions below.